 - PPC is like a faucet: once you turn it off, it stops providing you leads.
 If you suddenly have to divert your PPC budget to something else, can you survive with the leads that you’re getting naturally?
 SEO is long lasting and while it’s never truly done, it’s like a rolling snowball: it takes a while to get going and it may slow down at times, but once it gets the momentum up, there’s no stopping it.

 - “Click Fraud” is still a problem as some companies use manual clicks or damaging software that simulates human clicks from different IP addresses around the world.
 Your competitors can rapidly rack up your click charges.
 Google can detect some of this fraud but there are ways to evade this detection.

 Which is Better for My Business: SEO or PPC?

 So which is better?
 Well, it depends on your industry and budget.
 Ideally, both SEO and a well-structured PPC campaign tend to lead to the best results for a business.
-You’ll quickly begin seeing more clicks and leads come in to ensure that your business is making money while your site is being optimized so that in a few months’ time, it will begin ranking higher.
+You’ll quickly begin seeing more clicks and leads come in to ensure that your business is making money while you wait for your SEO efforts to pay off.

 Contact the SEO and PPC Experts at TheeDigital